energietransitie/twomes-backoffice-configuration/README.md

 ##### `COMPOSE_PROJECT_NAME`

 This environment variable is used to name the container, traefik routers and subdomain.
-Make sure the name corresponds to an existing subdomain `<name>.energietransitiewindesheim.nl`.
+Make sure the name corresponds to an existing subdomain `<COMPOSE_PROJECT_NAME>.energietransitiewindesheim.nl`.

 Example values: `jupyter`, `notebook` or `analysis`